Flex-project-team/ComBS/README.md

 - Spread the app on LinkedIn and Facebook/Twitter.
 - Have it featured in an article on Wall Street Journal, Wired, Tech Crunch, or Reddit.

+### Bonus Features

+- Allow users to upload their own images
+- User authentication
+- Custom backgrounds and colors
+- Cross platform support to Android